Use Cases

 Cluster(slug='production-EifhUozDpwAJDL', display_name='Production')]

-To fetch a specific cluster, you can use the fetch method and pass in a cluster’s slug:
+To fetch a specific cluster, use the find method and pass the cluster’s slug:

 Output